Graduate Certificate Quantum Computing Courses

 QCI521 Foundational Quantum Algorithms (3 credits)

-This course provides an introduction to the principles of quantum computing and the algorithms that take advantage of the unique properties of quantum mechanics to solve computational problems faster than classical algorithms.
-The course will cover the basic quantum algorithms, including Deutsch-Jozsa, Simon’s algorithm, and Grover’s algorithm, as well as advanced algorithms such as Shor’s and HHL.
-Throughout the course, students will use software tools such as Qiskit, Cirq, and Braket to design, simulate, and analyze quantum algorithms.
-Prerequisite: QCI501
+This course introduces the principles of quantum computing and algorithms that leverage the unique properties of quantum mechanics to outperform classical methods in solving complex computational problems.
+Students will study foundational quantum algorithms, including Deutsch-Jozsa, Simon’s, Grover’s algorithms, as well as advanced algorithms like Shor’s and HHL.
+Through hands-on practice with tools such as Qiskit, Cirq, or Braket, students will design, simulate, and analyze quantum algorithms, gaining both theoretical knowledge and practical experience.

 Graduate Certificate in Quantum Computing › Graduate Certificate Quantum Computing Courses